jsenv/file-size-impact/readme.md

   },
 })
 ```

+In order to have `process.env.GITHUB_TOKEN` you need to create a github token with `repo` scope at https://github.com/settings/tokens/new.
+After that you need to setup this environment variable.
+The exact way to do this is specific to your project and tools.
+Applied to travis you could add it to your environment variables as documented in https://docs.travis-ci.com/user/environment-variables/#defining-variables-in-repository-settings.

 Please note `reportFileSizeImpact` must be called in a state where your git repository has been cloned and you are currently on the pull request branch.
 Inside github workflow this is done by the following lines in `file-size-impact.yml`.